zadoke/chrona/README.md

 - `/train/:trainnumber`: Retrieves information about a specific train.
 This endpoint returns a JSON object containing information about the train's arrival time, departure time, destination, duration, operator, origin, service type, status, and stops.

+- `/station/search/:query`: This endpoint returns a JSON object containing a vector of stations that match the given query.
+Each station in the vector has a name and an ID.

 Documentation for these endpoints is coming soon.

 ## Contributing